Abstracting Path Conditions: Related Work

 More recent approaches dealt mostly with limitations of SMT solvers and the environment problem by combining the symbolic execution with the concrete one~\cite{PKS05,AGT08,SMA05,GLM08:active_props,G07,GLM08:fuzzing,GKL08,TdH08,GLM08:fuzzing,PRV11}.
 Although practical usability of the symbolic execution improved, these approaches still suffer from the path explosion problem.
 An interesting idea is to combine the symbolic execution with a complementary technique~\cite{GNRT10,GMR09,Beckmanetal08,NRTT09,Gulavanietal06}.
 Complementary techniques typically perform differently on different parts of the analysed program.
 Therefore, an information exchange between the techniques leads to a mutual improvement of their performance.
 There are also techniques based on saving of already observed program behaviour and early terminating those executions, whose further progress will not explore a new one~\cite{BCE08,Cadar08,CDE08}.
 Compositional approaches are typically based on computation of function summaries~\cite{G07,AGT08}.
 A function summary often consists of pre and post condition.
 Preconditions identify paths through the function and postconditions capture effects of the function along those paths.
 Reusing these summaries at call sites typically leads to an interesting performance improvement.
-Moreover, the summaries may insert additional symbolic values into the path condition which causes another improvement.
+In addition the summaries may insert additional symbolic values into the path condition which causes another improvement.
 And there are also techniques partitioning program paths into separate classes according to similarities in program states~\cite{QNR11,SH10}.
 Values of output variables of a program or function are typically considered as a partitioning criteria.
-A search strategy Fitnex~\cite{XTHS09} implemented in \Pex~\cite{TdH08} guides a path exploration to a particular target location using a fitness function.
-The function measures how close an already discovered feasible path is to the target.
+A search strategy Fitnex~\cite{XTHS09} implemented in \Pex~\cite{TdH08} uses state-dependent fitness values computed through a fitness function to guide a path exploration.
+The function measures how close an already discovered feasible path is to a particular target location (to be covered by a test).
+The fitness function computes the fitness value for each occurrence of a predicate related to a chosen program branching along the path.
+The minimum value is the resulting one.
+There are also orthogonal approaches dealing with the path explosion problem by introducing some assumptions about program input.
+There are, for example, specialized techniques for programs manipulating strings~\cite{BTV09,XGM08}, and techniques reducing input space by a given grammar~\cite{GKL08,SPmCS09}.